venustuspl/Coding-Standards-Best-Practices/README.md

 - Use as clarification of code.
 - Use as warning of consequences.

-# Functions rules
+# Design rules

-- Small.
+- Keep configurable data at high levels.
-- Do one thing.
+- Prefer polymorphism to if/else or switch/case.
-- Use descriptive names.
+- Separate multi-threading code.
-- Prefer fewer arguments.
+- Prevent over-configurability.
-- Have no side effects.
+- Use dependency injection.
-- Don't use flag arguments.
-Split method into several independent methods that can be called from the client without the flag.
+- Follow Law of Demeter.
+A class should know only its direct dependencies.

 # Source code structure